

 WPDAVAR (or wpdavar) #

-WPDAVAR saves the last query result in a variable.
-The following code selects all records from table genre and stores the result in WP Data Access variable my_genres:
+The WPDAVAR command stores the result of the last executed query into a plugin variable.
+For example, the following code selects all rows from the genre table and saves the result into a variable named my_genres:

 select * from genre